-Brian Laundrie search: Parents return to Florida park as police hunt for fugitive son
+Brian Laundrie search: Coroner arrives at Florida park after fugitive's items found

 Chris returned without law enforcement, and the couple continued on.
 The Laundries later discovered a white bag and a dark-colored object after traveling through a patch of brambles at the edge of the brush at a clearing.
 They then could be seen putting the object into the bag and handing it over to the law enforcement officer shortly thereafter, who later took it from them.

-On their way out of the park, the couple made a phone call and received a phone call.
+On their way out of the park, the couple made a phone call and then received a call.
 There they were soon joined by the law enforcement officer, who could be seen patting Chris Laundrie's shoulder as he huddled with the couple.

 The couple left the park at 8:45 a.m. and appeared emotional when confronted by protesters there.